Watergate salad

-Watergate salad, also referred to as Pistachio Delight or Shut the Gate salad, or colloquially as Green Goop, Green Goddess salad, Green Fluff, Green Stuff, or Mean Green is a side dish salad or dessert salad made from pistachio pudding, canned pineapple, whipped topping, crushed pecans, and marshmallows.
-It is very quick and simple to prepare: the ingredients are combined and then chilled, if desired or required.
-It is a popular dish in the Upper Midwest and other areas of the U.S. where potlucks are popular.
+Watergate salad, also referred to as Pistachio Delight or Shut the Gate salad, is a side dish salad or dessert salad made from pistachio pudding, canned pineapple, whipped topping, crushed walnuts or pecans, and marshmallows.
+It is very quick and simple to prepare: the ingredients are combined and then often chilled.
+It is a popular dish in areas of the U.S. where potlucks are common.

-Canned pineapple is usually used, but other canned fruit, e.g., fruit cocktail and/or mandarin oranges, can be substituted, and there are many slight variations that use additional ingredients.
-Watergate salad is similar to ambrosia salad, which includes pineapple and marshmallows as part of its base ingredients, and whipped topping and nuts as part of its variational repertoire.